 Students may not attend the prom if they have fourteen (14) unexcused tardies to school.
 Any student who has accumulated a total of five (5) or more unexcused tardies may not attend the homecoming dance.
-Any student, who has ten (10) unexcused absences or ten (10) days of out-of-school suspension/ in-school suspension or a combination of ten (10) days of unexcused absences and out- of-school suspensions by December 1st will not be eligible to attend or participate in Student Council-sponsored events, such as dances, fundraisers, or other activities for the winter season.

 TARDINESS TO SCHOOL (TARDY TO CLASS)